 Are you looking for technical documentation, are you interested to learn more about the measuring principles of Bronkhorst products, or you do want to get in contact with a Bronkhorst Service Engineer?
 This section will guide you to the relevant service & support topics.

-It happens to all of us….
-You want to go out for a jog, a walk or a bike ride and it rains!
-Luckily waterproof clothing or raincoats do exist.
 What interests me is how this type of clothing is manufactured, how does a fabric become waterproof or water-repellent and yet breathable?
 In other words, what is responsible for this anti-wetting behaviour?
-An answer to this question can be hydrophobic coating.
+An answer to this question is hydrophobic coating.

-In today’s blog I would like to share a successful application with you regarding hydrophobic coating using a Controlled Evaporation and Mixing system (CEM).
+In today’s blog I would like to share a successful application with you about hydrophobic coating using a Controlled Evaporation and Mixing system (CEM).

-Waterproof yet breathable clothing prevents rainwater drops from penetrating, and at the same time allows perspiration vapour to pass – a very desirable feature when going out exercising in the rain.
+Waterproof yet breathable clothing prevents rainwater drops from penetrating the fabric, and at the same time allows perspiration vapour to pass – a very desirable feature for sportswear.
 How can you make fabrics and textiles hydrophobic or add other functionalities to them without affecting the bulk properties of their fibers?

-Empa, a research institute of the ETH Domain and devoted to materials science and technology development, investigates and applies plasma polymerisation to deposit thin, nanoscale layers on top of fabrics and fibers, in order to functionalise their surface - and more specific: to make them water-repellent.
+The Swiss Federal Laboratories for Materials Science and Technology, Empa, is a research institute of the ETH Domain and devoted to materials science and technology development.
+They investigate and apply plasma polymerisation to deposit thin, nanoscale layers on top of fabrics and fibers, in order to functionalise their surface - and more specific: to make them water-repellent.

-A CEM system is used to evaporate the HMDSO.
-In this setup, liquid HMDSO is drawn from a container at room temperature and measured by a Coriolis flow meter.
+An evaporation system is used to evaporate the HMDSO.
+In this setup, liquid HMDSO is drawn from a container at room temperature and measured by a Coriolis mass flow meter.
 Then the liquid HMDSO is mixed with argon carrier gas from a thermal mass flow controller and vaporised inside a heat exchanger for controlled heating.
 The vapour flow is introduced into the plasma reaction chamber operated at 0.1 mbar absolute pressure.
 All controlled by a PLC system and visualised by LabView software.

-After a successful experimental setup and test it’s Empa’s aim to upscale the process from laboratory scale to industrial scale.
+After a successful experimental setup and test the process has been upscaled from laboratory scale to industrial scale.

 Stay up to date with the latest developments in high tech with our newsletter.